The Skills Imperative 2035

 - explored how young people’s skill development compares across countries and what we can learn from high-performing countries beyond the UK.

-Throughout the five-year programme, we have worked collaboratively with our co-investigators and employers, policy makers, and education leaders to provide practical insights and evidence, which will inform longer-term planning to address future skills needs.
+Throughout the five-year programme, we have worked collaboratively with our co-investigators and employers, policy makers, and education leaders to provide practical insights and evidence, which has informed longer-term planning to address future skills needs.

 Publications

-All of the key publications produced as part of the Skills Imperative 2035 research programme.
+Read some of the news and blogs published as part of The Skills Imperative 2035 project.

 Learn More >